-These sessions are designed for advanced French, German or Spanish speakers ages 16-18 who want to be challenged in their language study.
+These sessions are designed for advanced French or German speakers ages 16-18 who want to be challenged in their language study.
 Sessions take place at the Villages in the context of the Villages, not at Concordia College.

 Villagers engage in intensive, innovative language instruction in small classes and upon successful completion, receive one college credit (four semester hours) and an official transcript from Concordia College, Moorhead, Minn.